New Hotels in Berlin

 Berlin’s hotels for conventions and conferences

-The Hotel Berlin Central District by JW Marriott Hotel Berlin is one of the largest event hotels and part of visitBerlin´s Berlin Meeting Campus Potsdamer Platz: With an event area of 6356 square metres, 48 event rooms and 27 conference suites, there’s something for every event.
+The Hotel Berlin Central District by JW Marriott Hotel Berlin is one of the largest event hotels and part of the Berlin Meeting Campus Potsdamer Platz: with an event area of 6,356 square metres, 48 event rooms and 27 conference suites, there is something for every event.

 Hotel Berlin, Berlin © Hotel Berlin, Berlin

-Restaurant "Lütze" im Hotel Berlin, Berlin
+Restaurant "Lütze" in the Hotel Berlin, Berlin

 The ‘Sustainable Meetings Berlin’ online platform of the visitBerlin Berlin Convention Office provides practical tips for planning events.
 The Meeting Guide Berlin lists additional conference hotels and event locations.